nickrsan/dypy/docs/source/examples.rst

 .. code-block:: python

-    # we have 12 days available to us for studying
+    # we have 12 days available to us for work
-    state_variable = dypy.StateVariable("Days Spent On Category", values=[1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12])
+    state_variable = dypy.StateVariable("Days Spent On Category", values=range(1, 13))
-    # but we can only spend between 1 and 4 days studying for any single course
+    # but we can only spend between 1 and 5 days sworking on a single category
-    decision_variable = dypy.DecisionVariable("Time on Category", options=[1, 2, 3, 4, 5])
+    decision_variable = dypy.DecisionVariable("Time on Category", options=range(1, 6))

     def objective_function(stage, days_spent_on_category, time_on_category):
         """